BennettDixon/openstoke/README.md

 ## Getting started

-*Node 12.0.0 or greater is required -- 16.13.0 recommended*
+- Node 12.0.0 or greater is required -- 16.13.0 recommended

-*NVM is recommended for node version management* node `16.3.0` is recommended as that is what is used for development.
+- NVM is recommended for node version management
+  - node `16.3.0` is recommended as that is what is used for development. (`nvm use 16.3.0`)
-`nvm use 16.3.0`

-*yarn is required*

 To start developing the project run the following:
 ```
+npm install
-yarn run dev
+npm run dev
 ```

 ## Technical details on how the mdx routing works